2018 United States House of Representatives elections in Pennsylvania: District

 Results of the 2018 United States House of Representatives elections in Pennsylvania:

 District 1

 The 1st district previously consisted of central and South Philadelphia, the City of Chester, the Philadelphia International Airport and other small sections of Delaware County.
-Under the new congressional map that was in place in 2019 (represented per 2018's elections), the first district overlaps with much of the former 8th district, which is represented by Republican Congressman Brian Fitzpatrick.
-Fitzpatrick took office in 2017, succeeding his brother, former Congressman Mike Fitzpatrick.
+Under the new congressional map that was in place in 2019 (represented per 2018's elections), the first district overlaps with much of the former 8th district, which was represented by Republican Representative Brian Fitzpatrick.
+Fitzpatrick took office in 2017, succeeding his brother, former Representative Mike Fitzpatrick.
 The new 1st district consists of Bucks County and a small portion of Montgomery County.